victoriastuart/cv_facial_identification/README.md

 # cv_facial_identification
 Personal facial recognition (webcam; computer vision: OpenCV; DLib; OpenFace; ...)

-My experiments (Oct 2016) in computer vision: facial recognition / personal identification in webcam-streamed video.
+My experiments (~Oct-Nov 2016) in computer vision: facial recognition / personal identification in webcam-streamed video.
 I trained a classifier to recognize my girlfriend and I.

 I couldn't find any code on the web for doing the bounding boxes, so I wrote the Python code that creates the bounding boxes around the faces, and overlays the person's name and classification probability.